-Rec. no. Recommendation Acceptance status Implementation status Responsible office Implementation date Remarks Rec.
-7 The Inspectors are of the opinion that more Member States should consider contributing to the Foundation non-earmarked fund, which is crucial for managing the organization and for having a normative presence globally and not being project-based.
+Rec. no. Recommendation Acceptance status Implementation status Responsible office Implementation date Remarks Rec.7 The Inspectors are of the opinion that more Member States should consider contributing to the Foundation non-earmarked fund, which is crucial for managing the organization and for having a normative presence globally and not being project-based.
 Accepted In progress Executive Board Dec.
-2024 Rec.
-8 The Inspectors believe that further broadening the base of contributions by Member States and enhancing predictability in financing the Foundation non-earmarked fund is critical for UN-Habitat in fulfilling its mandate and the objectives of the strategic plan for 2020-2023.
-Accepted In Progress MACS Dec.
-2024 Rec.
-9 As the Foundation non-earmarked fund is a key resource for the normative work of UN-Habitat, the Inspectors are of the opinion that the secretariat should provide relevant and concise information to Member States to enable them to understand all aspects of the funding, including the impact of shortfalls in the fund, for example, by listing normative work activities and deliverables that cannot be implemented and produced in case of insufficient non-earmarked funding.
+2024 Concept agreed.
+Impressive progress on-going Rec.8 The Inspectors believe that further broadening the base of contributions by Member States and enhancing predictability in financing the Foundation non-earmarked fund is critical for UN-Habitat in fulfilling its mandate and the objectives of the strategic plan for 2020-2025.
 Accepted Implemented MACS Dec.
-2023 Information is provided to and appreciated by the Member States at various meetings.
-Organizatio onal restructuring and management Rec.
+2024 UN-Habitat continues to broaden its donor base.
+In 2023, 30 Member States made contributions to the non-earmarked Foundation, a record number of donors.
+In comparison, in 2020, 20 Member States made such contributions.
+Rec.9 As the Foundation non-earmarked fund is a key resource for the normative work of UN-Habitat, the Inspectors are of the opinion that the secretariat should provide relevant and concise information to Member States to enable them to understand all aspects of the funding, including the impact of shortfalls in the fund, for example, by listing normative work activities and deliverables that cannot be implemented and produced in case of insufficient non-earmarked funding.
+Accepted Implemented MACS Dec.
+2024 Information is provided to and appreciated by the Member States at various meetings.
+Organiz ational restructuring a and management Rec.
 10 The Inspectors reiterate their call to Member States to improve the financial situation of the organization by making non-earmarked contributions so that it can operate in a more stable and sustainable manner in fulfilling its mandate.
 Accepted In progress Executive Board Dec.
-2024 Rec.
-11 With the new policy and the framework in place, together with the fact that the secretariat updated the results-based management handbook in 2021, it is advisable to conduct refresher training on results-based management.
-Accepted In progress ERSKID Dec.
+2024 Positive progress on-going Rec.
+11 With the new policy and the framework in place, together with the fact that the secretariat updated the results-based Accepted In progress ERSKID Dec.
 2024 Meetings about results-based management are conducted regularly at the UN-Habitat headquarters and at regional offices.
-Rec.
-12 Considering the role of the Executive Committee, which is to provide advice to the Executive Director, the Inspectors are of the view that it should be chaired by a senior official other than the Executive Director.
-Not Accepted Not started Executive Director Dec.
-2024 The Executive Committee is a consultative and decision-making body.
-The Programme Management Committee with the advisory role is chaired by the Deputy Executive Director.
+In July